Concordium/concordium.github.io/source/mainnet/net/resources/glossary.rst

    On-chain

       Refers to an an event or activity that is propagated through the Concordium network and recorded on the Concordium blockchain.
 The recording can be explicit or implicit as part of the consensus protocol.
-An example of the former is a transaction such as a CCD transfer, an example of the latter are the rewards given out to, e.g., bakers.
+An example of the former is a transaction such as a CCD transfer, an example of the latter are the rewards given out to, e.g., validators.

    Pay day

-      A pay day is the point at which new CCDs are minted and rewards to bakers and delegators are distributed.
-The stakes of bakers and delegators are updated each pay day (but the changes for each pay day are fixed one epoch before).
+      A pay day is the point at which new CCDs are minted and rewards to validators and delegators are distributed.
+The stakes of validators and delegators are updated each pay day (but the changes for each pay day are fixed one epoch before).
 Pay day is thus when new validators begin validation and updates to delegation and validation take effect, such as increasing stake, restaking preferences, adding delegation.
 In the case of decreasing stake or removing delegation or validation, there is a longer cool-down period, after which the change is executed at the **next pay day after the cool-down period ends**.
 The cool-down period is 3 weeks.
 Pay day is every 24 hours (i.e., 24 epochs) at approximately 09:00 UTC on Mainnet and approximately 12:00 UTC on Testnet.
-Validators are finalized at the end of the epoch before that next epoch where they are eligible to bake.
+The list of lottery winners that are elected the leader for every round in an epoch is established at the beginning of the epoch.

    Passive delegation